amina-haq/CareCompanion/README.md

 # Care Companion

-CareCompanion is an Android application designed to support and assist individuals, particularly those who need help managing healthcare information.
+Android application designed to support and assist individuals, particularly those who need help managing healthcare information.
 The app aims to provide a secure, organised way to store and access essential medical data, helping users manage their health more effectively and ensuring privacy through robust security features.